Koksheng/usercenter-backend2/README.md

 ## Project Description

 The user-center system is a full-stack project based on .NET Core backend and React frontend.
-It implements basic functions such as user registration, login, querying, update and delete.
+It implements basic functions such as user registration, login, querying, updating, and deleting.

 ## Tech Stack